Contribute to Pingouin#

 Before starting new code, we highly recommend opening an issue on GitHub to discuss potential changes.

-Please follow PEP 8 Python style guidelines.
+• Please follow PEP 8 Python style guidelines.
 Pingouin uses Ruff for linting and formatting.
-Before submitting a PR, please run the following commands from the root folder of Pingouin to sort imports and format code:
+The easiest way to ensure your code is properly formatted before committing is to use the pre-commit hooks (see Pre-commit hooks).
+Alternatively, you can run the following commands manually from the root folder of Pingouin:

 $ pytest --verbose